mumble-voip/mumble-releng-vcpkg/README.md

 We intend to provide workflows for setting up partial environments, for example to only compile the Mumble server software without the client, or with specific functionality not included.

-The vcpkg source and its requirements are found [here](https://github.com/Microsoft/vcpkg).

 ## Build environment setup

 After the dependencies have been prepared with vcpkg and CMake you can build the Mumble project with them.